 When creating a website, learning how to use redirects is a valuable step in building an optimized website.
-Redirects, such as 301 redirect, 302 redirect, and others can help you maintain your PageRank and the reputation you have earned through backlinks and traffic, even when you have to make adjustments to your domain.
+Redirects, such as 301 redirect, 302 redirect, and others can help you maintain your PageRank and the reputation you have earned through backlinks and traffic, even when you have to make significant adjustments to your domain.

 It is important to note, however, that there are different types of redirects, including http redirect, html redirect, 301 redirect, and 302 redirect.
 Each of these redirects is more suited for particular purposes.
 Here are five things that all website owners should know about redirecting users.
+Proper redirects are part of smart content pages.

 1) What is an HTML redirect and why is this method discouraged?